VedikaSrivastava/multi-task-transformer/readme.md

 ```
 docker build -t multi-task-model .
 ```
+> *NOTE: Alternatively clone pre-bild dcoker image from using the command `docker pull vedikasrivastavr/multi-task-model`*

 ### 2. Run the Docker Container
 After building the image, run the container with the following command: